stivizi/soilsisters/where-are-the-brothers.md

 title = "Where are the brothers?" tags = "[brothers inclusion]
 +++
-Being a sister isn't about anatomy.
-It's an homage to the feminine capacity to grow life in a connected amd nurturing way.
-Anyone can be a Sister.
-We hope they do.
-It's one of the few things that could save the species.
-Available to almost anyone.
-Today.
+Being a Sister isn't about gender or labels.
+The word Sister isn't meant to discourate anyone.
+It pays tribute to the associated connection around the feminine capacity to grow and nurture life.
+Everyone carries that capacity and anyone can become a Sister.
+We hope they do because soil building is one of the few things that anyone can do to save the species.
+And Soil Sisters is a great place to collaborate with people who share this truth.